 The primary focus of this thesis has been to understand superconductivity in the KHg-GIC's.
 There are several aspects to the problem.
 One is to understand the stage-dependence of Tc.
-As discussed in Section gif and gif , the increase of Tc with increasing stage can be viewed as evidence of an important role for graphitic electrons in GIC superconductivity.
+As discussed in Section and , the increase of Tc with increasing stage can be viewed as evidence of an important role for graphitic electrons in GIC superconductivity.
 If graphitic electrons also participate in superconductivity, then the apparent increase of Tc with increasing stage in the KHg-GIC's is not so surprising.

 The most unusual aspect of GIC superconductivity is the anisotropy of the upper critical field, Hc2.
 This anisotropy can also be understood in terms of participation by graphitic electrons in the superconducting state.[4]
 Hc2(theta, T) data for C4KHg have been interpreted in terms of the anisotropic Ginzburg-Landau model (AGL).[127,175,244] Quantitative agreement was found for gold specimens with Tc about 0.8 K, in accord with the reports of Iye and Tanuma.[120]